THE BOOK OF JEREMIAH

 h.
 The clay and the potter, Jeremiah 18.

 l.
 The mutilation of God’s Word, Jeremiah 36:21-24.

 c.
 By the priests and prophets, Jeremiah 20:1-2.

 - outline of the book of jeremiah

-- sermon outline on the book of jeremiah
+- sermon outlines from the book of jeremiah